naitsirkelo/UltimateRSS/README.md

 - [x] When the content article has graphics, it is rendered correctly.

-- [ ] The Filter EditText works as expected.
+- [x] The Filter EditText works as expected.
+(Only text)

-- [ ] The app has JUnit Tests for testing the parsing, and the filtering functionality.
+- [x] The app has JUnit Tests for testing the parsing, and the filtering functionality.
+(Not fully implemented.)